 Introduction & Context

-In process engineering, determining the pressure drop of a fluid flowing through a conduit is a fundamental requirement for sizing pumps, selecting piping materials, and ensuring the efficient transport of viscous fluids.
-The Hagen-Poiseuille equation provides an analytical solution for the pressure drop of an incompressible, Newtonian fluid in fully developed, laminar flow through a cylindrical pipe.
+In process engineering, determining the pressure drop of a fluid flowing through a conduit is a fundamental requirement for sizing pumps, selecting piping materials, and ensuring the efficient transport of viscous fluids; for non‑Newtonian fluids, see our guide on the minimum pressure drop for yield‑stress fluids in pipes.
+The Hagen‑Poiseuille equation provides an analytical solution for the pressure drop of an incompressible, Newtonian fluid in fully developed, laminar flow through a cylindrical pipe.

-This calculation is critical in industries such as food processing, chemical manufacturing, and pharmaceuticals, where high-viscosity fluids like honey, oils, or polymer melts are transported.
-Accurate estimation prevents system under-performance and ensures that the mechanical energy supplied by pumping systems is sufficient to overcome frictional losses.
+This calculation is critical in industries such as food processing, chemical manufacturing, and pharmaceuticals, where high‑viscosity fluids like honey, oils, or polymer melts are transported.
+Accurate estimation prevents system under‑performance and ensures that the mechanical energy supplied by pumping systems is sufficient to overcome frictional losses, a consideration that is also vital for effective co‑extrusion process design.

 Methodology & Formulas